DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

 ### IntelliJ Setup

 1. Open the repo normally (File -> Open)
 2. In project structure (the folder icon with a little tetromino over it in the upper right corner), make sure the project SDK is set to Java 11.
 If not, IntelliJ should detect it on your system in the dropdown, otherwise click "Add JDK..." and navigate to the folder from the last step.
+3. Set up [google-java-format](https://github.com/google/google-java-format).
+We use the spotless checker to force code to a standard format.
+Installing the IntelliJ plug-in and library makes it easier to get it in the right format from the start.
-3. See some optional tips below in the ["Tips"](#tips) section.
+4. See some optional tips below in the ["Tips"](#tips) section.

 ## Running